amyktomey/open_book/README.md

 "Open Book" introduces a new concept in catering, coming to Louisville, KY in 2022.

 The welcome page is the launchpad, linking you to each line of business under the "Open Book" umbrella.
-Here you will find a registration form for newsletters and updates. [ email validation added.]
+Here you will find a registration form for newsletters and updates.
+Email validation added.
 Vision will give you personal insight to why the creator developed this unique brand of personal service.

 Creations is the beginning of it all... featuring [a carousel of] images from a scrapbook of cakes past. [ there is a form that will get an estimate for cost, based on type and number of servings needed]

-The Dinners page features a disappearing menu [stored in an external file] and a checklist to identify dietary restrictions.
-[There is a form to request an estimate depending on the genre and number of guests.]
+The Dinners page features a disappearing menu and a checklist to identify dietary restrictions.
+[There is a form to request an estimate depending on the number of courses and number of guests.]

 Confections is new in 2020, when she started the handmade chocolates/bonbons line.
 [Visitors can enter flavors to check availability, and submit a special request if their flavor is unavailble.]